Using E-mail Safely and Well

 Overview: . . . .
 Failure to complete a course evaluation will result in a ?hold? being placed on the student?s final grades.

-When this message was auto-converted to ASCII, the apostrophes turned into question marks – probably because the writer was using “curly” characters instead of the straight ones in your word-processing package or e-mail editor.
+When this message was auto-converted to ASCII, the apostrophes turned into question marks – probably because the writer was using “curly” characters instead of the straight ones in your word-processing package or email editor.
 If you care to prevent this peculiarity (if you’re using Word), turn off the option in the {TOOLS | AUTOCORRECT | AutoFormat As You Type} screen: uncheck the box labeled {“Straight quotes” with “smart quotes”}.

 In addition, it looks like a dash character may have been in the text in the first line (labeled “Note”).
 One can turn that conversion off in the same menu by unchecking {Hyphens (–) with dash...}.

-So if the exact appearance of a message you are sending via e-mail is critically important to you, you can send the content and its format in a way that is (largely) platform independent: Acrobat PDF (Portable Document Format) files.
+So if the exact appearance of a message you are sending via email is critically important to you, you can send the content and its format in a way that is (largely) platform independent: attach an Acrobat PDF (Portable Document Format) files.
 Although even they don’t necessarily result in perfect rendition of the author’s intentions across systems, PDF files are far more likely to succeed than the other methods mentioned above.

-One other note about PDF: if you are sending information you created in a spreadsheet such as Microsoft XL and you do not expect your correspondents to change the results of your work, you are far better off sending a printout of your results using a PDF version than sending the spreadsheet itself:
+One other note about PDF: if you are sending information you created in a spreadsheet such as Microsoft EXCEL and you do not expect your correspondents to change the results of your work, you are far better off sending a printout of your results using a PDF version than sending the spreadsheet itself:

 So get used to thinking in terms of reliable, portable documents when you send information to others.